shrutirandive/ML-Iris-Dataset/README.md

 Before we start, we need to clear some ML notations:

 - **Attributes**-->An attribute is a property of an instance that may be used to determine its classification.
-In the following dataset, the attributes are the petal and sepal length and width.
-It is also known as Features.
+In the following dataset, the attributes are the **petal and sepal length and width**.
+It is also known as **Features**.

-- **Target variable**---> in the machine learning context is the variable that is or should be the output.
-Here the target variables are the 3 flower species.
+- **Target variable**---> the variable that is or should be the output.
+Here the target variables are the **3 flower species**

+Now the given problem is a classification problem..
+Thus we will be using the classification algorithms to build a model.

 #### We will be predicting the classes of the flowers based on these parameters and the accuracy using various ML algorithms like:
 - Logistic regression